jgonzalezd/jgonzalezd.github.io/_posts/2025-07-11-my-claude-code-loaded-devcontainer-ready-for-ai-assisted-dev.md

 Think of MCPs as “AI plugins” that let Claude Code tap into different sources of context, knowledge, or automation.
 In this container, you get:

 - **Task Master AI**: For managing todos, tracking progress, and keeping your workflow organized.
+[Check out how to use it here](https://github.com/eyaltoledano/claude-task-master/blob/main/docs/tutorial.md#initial-task-generation)
 - **Context7 MCP**: For deep code understanding, context-aware suggestions, and smarter code navigation.

 With these MCPs, Claude Code can: